RealOrangeOne/theorangeone.net/content/posts/state-of-the-apps-2020.md

 ## Notes

-This is a category i'm in desperate need of improving.
+This is a category I'm in desperate need of improving.
 I currently use [Turtl](https://turtlapp.com/), which is a nice, self-hosted, encrypted notes app, but it's not very active, and the interface is a bit clunky, but as features go, it's perfect!

 Most of the note apps seem to be designed for larger notes, rather than tiny bits of text / lists, but it seems that's a niche.
-I think Turtl may be here to stay, but i'm still on the lookout.
+I think Turtl may be here to stay, but I'm still on the lookout.